YofiAsi/game_test/README.md

-# Simple UID-Name Database Server
+# Simple UID-Boolean Database Server

-A simple Python Flask server that manages a database mapping UIDs to names.
+A simple Python Flask server that manages a database mapping UIDs to boolean values.

 ## Setup and Run